This information paper provides details of the licensing arrangements applicable to the outpost licence type.

 Apparatus licences may be transferred.
 Applicants wishing to transfer an apparatus licence should complete and submit to Radiocommunications Licensing and Assignments, the form Application for transfer of apparatus licence(s) (R060).
 Both the transferer and the transferee must sign the transfer form.
 Applicants are required to pay a transfer charge to cover the ACMA's administrative expenses.

 There are a number of limitations on the transfer of apparatus licences.
-The Radiocommunications (Transfer of Apparatus Licences) Determination 2000 specifies these limitations.
+The Radiocommunications (Limitations of Authorisation of Third Party Users and Transfer of Apparatus Licences) Determination 2015 specifies these limitations.

 A device authorised by the transferred licence is still required to operate under the same technical conditions (including transmission site) as specified on the original licence.